Inflectra/spira-documentation/docs/Spira-User-Manual/Product-Homepage.md

 ## Releases/Sprints Completion
 This chart shows the progress of each active release with requirements attached in this product.
 The left-hand chart shows progress from the start to end date of the release.
 The bar's color indicates how on track the schedule is against requirement completion.
 The right-hand chart shows the proportion of requirements in the release that have been completed.

-!!! info "Displaying for a Release"
+!!! question "Displaying for a Release"
     Normally this widget does not show sprints.
 However if you have set the dashboard to display information for a particular release, this widget will show any children of that release - including any sprints.
 The specific release you are displaying for is not shown in the widget

 Schedule Progress color definitions: